-- Ensure that frontline staff are provided with clear guidance and training on migrants' entitlements, especially where benefits are available at the discretion of local authorities. - Facilitate and encourage staff to improve their skills and confidence in intercultural communication. - Encourage local employability partnerships and TSI financial inclusion and employability officers to consider migrant service user needs in planning and developing their work.
+- Ensure that frontline staff are provided with clear guidance and training on migrants' entitlements, especially where benefits are available at the discretion of local authorities. - Facilitate and encourage staff to improve their skills and confidence in intercultural communication. - Encourage Local Employability Partnerships and Third Sector Interface to consider migrant service user needs in planning and developing their work